hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > In hopes of fame or popularity.
 >
-> Another thinks that Royalty has charms,
+> Another thinks that Royalty[^26] has charms,
 >
 > And on his shutters paints the Royal Arms;

->
+[^26]: On the Surrey side of Blackfriar's bridge, a certain professor exhibits the Royal arms, painted in a very conspicuous manner between his parlour windows, and with the inscription, "under Royal patronage".

 > But e'er to see the Royal Guest dance there,
 >
 > Credulity itself would even despair.